 - Sand: Can be added to clay soil to improve drainage and aeration

 - Soil Activator: When added to soil, it can speed up composting process and release nutrients

 - Sphagnum Peat Moss: Raises acidity, loosens the soil, increases drainage, and improves moisture retention; harvested from wetlands and bogs

 - Vermiculite: A lightweight, expanded rock that enhances moisture retention while improving drainage

 Common Signs You’re Using the Wrong Soil Mix for Peperomia Peperomioides Plants

-How do you know if you’re using the wrong soil mix for your Chinese money plant?
+How do you know if you’re using the wrong soil mix for your Pepormia plant?
 Often, your plant will let you know.
 Common signs of non-optimal soil include: